How To Reduce Income Tax for Self-Employed People in 2025

 Making Charity Donations

-If their donations are accepted in the Gift Aid system, it’s guaranteed that the more they donate to the charity, the more they can claim for their tax relief.
-The rule of thumb is this—higher-rate taxpayers paying 40% of their taxes could claim 20% whilst additional rate taxpayers contributing 45% could get a tax relief of 25% from their donations.
+If their donations are accepted in the Gift Aid system, it is generally true that the more they donate to the charity, the more they can potentially claim for their tax relief, provided they have paid sufficient tax to cover the Gift Aid.
+The rule of thumb is this—a higher rate taxpayer paying 40% of their taxes could claim an additional 20% tax relief on the grossed-up donation, whilst additional rate taxpayers who pay tax at 45% could get a tax relief of an additional 25% tax relief on the grossed-up donation.

 Claiming Allowable Expenses and Any Extras

-Take note that no private or personal purchases are considered allowable expenses, only business-related ones essential to keep the business running.
-Expenses vary depending on the nature of the business, particularly where they operate—within office or at home—if they travel most often, and more.
+Take note that no private or personal purchases are considered allowable expenses, only company-related ones wholly and exclusively used for business purposes.
+Expenses vary depending on the niche, particularly where they operate—within office or at home—if they travel frequently, and more.

-• Costs in the office (e.g., phone bills)
+• Office equipment (e.g., phone bills)

-• Costs of clothing (e.g., uniforms)
+• Clothing (e.g., uniforms)

-• Costs related to paying the staff
+• Paying the staff

-• Costs of the business’ financial matters (e.g., insurance)
+• Financial matters (e.g., bank charges, insurance)

-• Costs of upskilling (e.g., training courses)
+• Upskilling (e.g., training courses)

-• Costs of marketing or advertising
+• Marketing or advertising costs

-Upskilling themselves or their employees is another practical way to lessen their tax bill, especially if they take business-relevant refresher or training courses vital to keep them updated and secure in their professional position.
+Upskilling themselves or their workers is another practical way to lessen their tax bill, especially if they take business-relevant refresher or training courses vital to keep them updated and secure in their professional position.

 Offsetting Annual Losses